Skip to Content

 A Couple’s Massage

 Here’s the deal.
-I can’t speak from experience on this one because I don’t like strangers touching me, but I know others like it.
+I can’t speak from experience on this one, because I don’t like strangers touching me, but I know others do.
 If you want to get your muscles rubbed alongside your significant other, your hotel likely has a spa that can fulfill that desire.

 Renew Your Vows

-Although I’m a firm believer that getting married to a person once is enough, it has come to my attention that some couples value the opportunity to reiterate their commitment to each other.
-There are few activities in Las Vegas more romantic than tieing the knot all over again.
+Although I’m a firm believer that getting married once is enough, it has come to my attention that some couples value the opportunity to reiterate their commitment to each other.
+There are few activities in Las Vegas more romantic than tying the knot all over again.

 Wedding chapel in Las Vegas with Strat in the background